sashakolpakov/cerebros-core-algorithm-alpha/README.md

 ## Cerebros Community Edition and Cerebros Enterprise

-The Cerebros community edition provides an open-source minimum viable single parameter set NAS and also also provides an example manifest for an exhaustive Neural Architecture Search to run on Kubeflow/Katib.
-This is licensed for free use provided that the use is consistent with the ethical use provisions in the license described at the bottom of this page.
-You can easily reproduce this with the Jupyter notebook in the directory `/kubeflow-pipeline`, using the Kale Jupyter notebook extension.
+This branch is a Cerebros Research and Development branch that may not have the same structure, efficiency or certain features as the Enterprise branch.
+Some features from here, such as case study examples, will be migrated to the Community branch in due time.

 For a robust managed neural architecture search experience hosted on Google Cloud Platform and supported by our SLA, we recommend Cerebros Enterprise, our commercial version.
 Soon you will be able to sign up and immediately start using it at `https://www.cerebros.one`.
-In the meantime, we can set up your own Cerbros managed neural architecture search pipeline for you with a one business day turnaround.
+In the meantime, we can set up your own Cerebros managed neural architecture search pipeline for you with a one business day turnaround.
 We offer consulting, demos, full service machine learning service and can provision you with your own full neural architecture search pipeline complete with automated Bayesian hyperparameter search.
 Contact David Thrower:`david@cerebros.one` or call us at (US country code 1) `(650) 789-4375`.
 Additionally, we can complete machine learning tasks for your organization.
 Give us a call.

 ## In summary what is it and what is different: